 1. Follow the procedure in [Before working inside your computer](#).
-2. NOTE: Ensure that your computer is in Service Mode.
-For more information see, [Before working inside your computer](#).
 2. Remove the [base cover for computers shipped with an aluminum chassis](#).

 The following images indicate the location of the display assembly and provide a visual representation of the removal procedure.